Route Overview

 - We do not operate doorstep delivery in Abuja currently.

-- From Bayelsa: We pick up items at your address in Yenagoa, arrange secure waybill to Abuja, and confirm delivery with your recipient.
+- From Bayelsa: We pick up items at your address in Yenagoa, arrange secure waybill to Abuja, and confirm delivery with your recipient who picks up from the nearest park.

-- From Abuja: Customers can waybill items to Yenagoa, and our riders will pick up at the park and deliver across Yenagoa city.
+- From Abuja: Customers can waybill items to Bayelsa, and our riders will pick up at the park and deliver across Yenagoa city and nearby communities.

 What to Expect on the Road in 2025